forrestxu123/Android-Framework-System-Design/quality/crash.md

     return 0;
     ```

-- Java/Kotlin based Components ( App and System Server):
+- Java/Kotlin based Components (App and System Server) Crash Handling:

   As we can see, a common scenario for Java/Kotlin app crashes is caused by an uncaught Throwable.
 Therefore, to aid in identifying, locating, monitoring, and solving Java crash issues, it is crucial to understand how the Android system handles crashes in Java environments.
 Here is the main workflow related to this topic::
   - App sets default uncaught exception handle: